scrapy/scrapy/docs/contributing.rst

   if you're not sure if what you're seeing is a bug.
 You can also ask in the `#scrapy` IRC channel.

-* write complete, reproducible, specific bug reports.
+* write **complete, reproducible, specific bug reports**.
 The smaller the test case, the better.
 Remember that other developers won't have your project to reproduce the bug, so please include all relevant files required to reproduce it.
+See for example StackOverflow's guide on creating a `Minimal, Complete, and Verifiable example`_ exhibiting the issue.

 * include the output of ``scrapy version -v`` so developers working on your bug know exactly which version and platform it occurred on, which is often very helpful for reproducing it, or knowing if it was already fixed.

+.. _Minimal, Complete, and Verifiable example: https://stackoverflow.com/help/mcve

 Writing patches
 ===============